auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 ## OIDC only

-Verson 2 only supports OIDC-Conformant applications.
+Version 2 only supports OIDC-Conformant applications.
 When using this SDK to authenticate users, only the current Auth0 authentication pipeline and endpoints will be used.

 Previously, it was recommended to use OIDC-Conformant mode, by calling `setOIDCConformant(true)` on the `Auth0` class.
 This method has been removed, and the SDK now only supports OIDC-Conformant applications.